-A great thing that your group can do is to ask your council to adopt a climate action plan.
-Many councils have recognised that we have a climate emergency but don’t know what fixing it looks like – these climate action plans can help.
+The main thing that your group can do is to ask your council to adopt a Climate Action Plan.
+Many councils have recognised that we have a climate emergency but don’t know what fixing it looks like – these Climate Action Plans can help.

 If enough councils agree to them, we can put pressure on the government to take urgent action.